Office of Student Life

 What to leave at home:

-• Phones, toys, gadgets, Pokemon cards, electronic devices and money.
-Camp is not responsible for any lost items if campers choose to bring them.
+• Phones, toys, gadgets, Pokémon cards, electronic devices and money.
+Camp is not responsible for lost items if campers choose to bring them.

 Esports Camp